10-43102527-C-T

 Hereditary cancer-predisposing syndrome Uncertain:1

 The p.R175C variant (also known as c.523C>T), located in coding exon 3 of the RET gene, results from a C to T substitution at nucleotide position 523.
 The arginine at codon 175 is replaced by cysteine, an amino acid with highly dissimilar properties.
 This alteration has been detected in one individual with Hirschsprung disease (Carter TC et al. J. Hum.
 Genet., 2012 Aug;57:485-93).
 This amino acid position is well conserved in available vertebrate species.
 In addition, this alteration is predicted to be tolerated by in silico analysis.
-Since supporting evidence is limited at this time, the clinical significance of this alteration remains unclear. -
+Based on the available evidence, the clinical significance of this variant remains unclear. -

 Computational scores